project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

   2. For a number of foot locations on the ground test whether there is a potential foot location at some height.
 This gives optional foot locations.
      This is done in the same way as for the stairs gait.

-  3. For all the optional foot locations find which one is executable and closest to the executable foot locations line.
+  3. For all the optional foot locations find which one is valid and closest to the executable foot locations line.
-     Checking if a gait is executable for the ramp gait is as follows:
+     Checking if a gait is valid for the ramp gait is as follows:

        1. Project the location to the executable foot locations line

        2. Check if this projected location is in between the flat and steep gait end locations

        3. Check if the distance between the projected location and the original location is not too big.

   4. Transform this into a parameter by finding at what percentage of the executable foot locations line.